-The Entura clean energy and water institute is an accredited RTO (registered training organisation) with the Australian Skills Quality Authority, the national regulator for Australia’s vocational education and training sector (RTO 40680).
+The Entura clean energy and water institute is an accredited RTO with the Australian Skills Quality Authority, the national regulator for Australia’s vocational education and training sector (RTO 40680).

-Our RTO scope allows Entura to deliver accredited courses in hydropower operations and dam safety fields.
-We provide training and/or assessment services for four qualifications from Certificate II to diploma level programs.
-Three of these are qualifications under the generation sector training package, with a focus on hydropower operations and maintenance.
+Our RTO (registered training organisation) scope allows Entura to deliver accredited courses in hydropower operations, dam safety, and water treatment and operations fields.
+We provide training and/or assessment services for three qualifications from Certificate III to Certificate IV level programs.
+Two of these are qualifications under the generation sector training package, with a focus on hydropower operations and maintenance.
+The third is water industry treatment under the national water package.
 We also offer various units of competency from the Water Industry Operations Certificate II and Certificate III qualifications.

 Our hydropower courses provide participants with a detailed learning experience comprised of a mixture of classroom theory, as well as practical demonstrations on live equipment and simulators, to prepare trades-based staff to safely and efficiently operate power generating equipment and associated switchgear.

 We have developed a tailored practical program for the training and assessment of operational competency, transferring the practical knowledge of our experienced operational staff to the trainee operator in a structured and certified program.
 Mentor support by local staff may also provide for further customisation of the training program.

 The requirements for granting a qualification are determined by the training package rules.
 Each qualification has core units and a combination of electives where the sum of the weighting value is in accord with that assigned to the qualification.

 To achieve each qualification, or portion thereof, both the essential knowledge and skills, and the practical field-based activities will be assessed.

 A summary of our available qualifications are provided below.
 It is anticipated that, in most cases, this will be at an organisational level, tailored for specific groups.
 Individuals may be able to join such courses, subject to approval of the client organisation.